LionWeb-io/lionweb-typescript/README.md

 * [Models](models/) - various models in their serialized formats (the LIonWeb JSON format, or Ecore XML); see the [specific README](models/README.md).
 * [Schemas](schemas/) - various JSON Schema files for validating models serialized in the LIonWeb JSON format against; see the [specific README](schemas/README.md).
 * [Source](src/) - all TypeScript source to be exported as part of the NPM/Deno package.
+* [Auxiliary](src-aux/) - all TypeScript source that's not core to the NPM/Deno package but still useful, e.g. for testing.
 * [Scripts](src-build) - a `build-npm.ts` Deno script to package the source as an NPM package using [`dnt`](https://github.com/denoland/dnt).
 * [Test sources](src-test/) - all TypeScript sources with/for (unit) tests.
   Tests are located in files with names ending with `.test.ts`.